 - to identify potential sources of funding for ICA and to assist the development of business opportunities

-While this job description indicates the main functions and responsibilities of the post, the General Secretary may be allocated other duties from time to time as determined by the National President and the Board.
+While this job description indicates the main functions and responsibilities of the post, the Chief Executive Officer may be allocated other duties from time to time as determined by the National President and the Board.

 Required Qualifications and Experience